baijum/selenium-python/source/getting-started.rst

      command_executor='http://127.0.0.1:4444/wd/hub',
      desired_capabilities=DesiredCapabilities.HTMLUNITWITHJS)

-The desired capabilities is a dictionary, so instead of using the default dictionaries, you can specify the values explicitly::
+The desired capabilities is a dictionary.
+So instead of using the default dictionaries, you can specify the values explicitly::

   driver = webdriver.Remote(